papalozarou/piRouter/README.md

 Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
 ```

-The second check is to make sure the modem appears as a CDC device, `cdc-wdm`:
+The second check is to make sure the modem appears as a CDC device, `cdc-wdm0`:

 ```
 :~ $ ls /dev/cdc*